Ultrasounds

 - Confirm a pregnancy and its location

-- Determine how a pregnancy is progressing, the baby’s growth rate, age and sex
+- Determine how a pregnancy is progressing, the baby’s growth rate, age, and gender

 - Determine location and development of the placenta